+IS Core-Tier2:

-IS S Core-Tier2: Translate a natural language (eg, English) sentence into predicate logic statem Convert a logic statement into clause form.
-Apply resolution to a set of logic statements to answer a query.
-Make a probabilistic inference in a real-world problem using Bayes' theorem determine the probability of a hypothesis given evidence.
-List the differences among the three main styles of learning: supervised, reinforcement, and unsupervised.
-Identify examples of classification tasks, including the available input feature and output to be predicted.
-Explain the difference between inductive and deductive learning.
-Describe over-fitting in the context of a problem.
-Apply the simple statistical learning algorithm such as Naive Bayesian Classi to a classification task and measure the classifier's accuracy. to a classification task and measure the classifier's accuracy.
-NC Core-Tier1: Articulate the organization of the Internet.
-List and define the appropriate network terminology.
-Identify the different types of complexity in a network (edges, core, etc).
-List the differences and the relations between names and addresses in a net Define the principles behind naming schemes and resource location.
-Core-Tier2: List the factors that affect the performance of reliable delivery protocols.
-Design and implement a simple reliable protocol.
-Describe the organization of the network layer.
-Describe how packets are forwarded in an IP network.
-List the scalability benefits of hierarchical addressing.
-Describe how frames are forwarded in an Ethernet network.
-Describe the steps used in one common approach to the multiple access p Describe the congestion problem in a large network.
-Compare and contrast fixed and dynamic allocation techniques.
-Compare and contrast current approaches to congestion.
-Describe the organization of a wireless network.
-OS Core-Tier2: Articulate the need for protection and security in an OS (cross reference IAS/Security Architecture and Systems Administration/Investigating Operating Systems Security for various systems).
-Summarize the features and limitations of an operating system used to provide protection and security (cross reference IAS/Security Architecture and Systems
+- Translate a natural language (e.g., English) sentence into predicate logic statement - Convert a logic statement into clause form. - Apply resolution to a set of logic statements to answer a query. - Make a probabilistic inference in a real-world problem using Bayes' theorem to determine the probability of a hypothesis given evidence. - List the differences among the three main styles of learning: supervised, reinforcement, and unsupervised. - Identify examples of classification tasks, including the available input features and output to be predicted. - Explain the difference between inductive and deductive learning. - Describe over-fitting in the context of a problem. - Apply the simple statistical learning algorithm such as Naive Bayesian Classifier to a classification task and measure the classifier's accuracy.

+NC | Core-Tier1:

+- Articulate the organization of the Internet. - List and define the appropriate network terminology. - Identify the different types of complexity in a network (edges, core, etc). - List the differences and the relations between names and addresses in a network. - Define the principles behind naming schemes and resource location.

+- List the factors that affect the performance of reliable delivery protocols. - Design and implement a simple reliable protocol. - Describe the organization of the network layer. - Describe how packets are forwarded in an IP network. - List the scalability benefits of hierarchical addressing. - Describe how frames are forwarded in an Ethernet network. - Describe the steps used in one common approach to the multiple access problem. - Describe how resources can be allocated in a network. - Describe the congestion problem in a large network. - Compare and contrast fixed and dynamic allocation techniques. - Compare and contrast current approaches to congestion. - Describe the organization of a wireless network. - Describe how wireless networks support mobile users.